sandey2830/ci-cd/README.md

-Welcome to CI-CD example with github actions and docker image.
+Welcome to CI-CD example with github actions and docker image!